GoDaddy Maximum Hosting Review and Coupons for 2023

 What kind of hosting account is the Maximum plan?

-How many sites does the Maximum plan allow for?
+What kind of bandwidth does the Maximum allow for?

 How much storage does it come with?